Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/index.md

         </div>
     </li>
 </ul>

+**IMPORTANT:** Each enterprise will need to evaluate and determine its own requirements, including such things as data handling and compliance needs.
+Enterprises should use their existing Microsoft 365 investments as they determine appropriate based on their requirements and needs.

 *(c) 2018 Microsoft Corporation.
 All rights reserved.
 This toolkit is provided "as-is."
 Information and views expressed in this toolkit, including URL and other Internet Web site references, may change without notice.
 You bear the risk of using it.*